-Quality description: Monthly publication on international trade in goods as of 2016
+Quality description: Monthly publication on international trade in 2017 (August) - 2020

 1. Relevance of statistics

 1.1 Content and use of statistics

 International Trade Statistics describes the commodity trade between Finland and other Member States of the European Union (EU) and between Finland and third countries, i.e. the internal and external trade.
 International Trade Statistics is the official information source on the importation, exportation and balance of trade of Finland.
 International Trade Statistics is an instrument of primary importance for decision makers, planners and researchers in the public and private sectors, both on a national level and in the activities of the EU and many international organizations.